-As India braces for longer, hotter summers and smarter homes, Godrej Appliances is doubling down on innovation in the cooling segment.
-From AI-powered washing machines and air conditioners to a five-year comprehensive warranty aimed at building consumer trust, the company is chasing growth with a clear focus on value and differentiation.
-In a conversation with Kamal Nandi, Business Head & EVP at Appliances Business of Godrej Enterprises Group, we explored what's driving this momentum, how evolving regulations are shaping product roadmaps, and why offline retail still dominates the brand's sales.
+As India braces for longer, hotter summers and increasingly connected homes, Godrej Appliances is stepping up its game in the cooling and smart appliance segment.
+With consumers becoming more conscious about energy efficiency and intelligent automation, the company is focusing on products that balance innovation with practicality.
+From AI-powered washing machines and air conditioners to a five-year comprehensive warranty that reinforces brand trust, Godrej is positioning itself as a value-driven innovator.
+In this conversation with Kamal Nandi, Business Head and Executive Vice President, Appliances Business, Godrej Enterprises Group, we explore what's driving this momentum, how evolving regulations are shaping product strategy, and why offline retail continues to dominate the brand's sales.
 Below are edited excerpts from the interview.

 Indian consumers are becoming more conscious about energy consumption and smart home integration, and your new range seems to be tailor-made for that segment.
 Can you share more thoughts on the current lineup?